django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Your goal (#2)

 * Find the admin site.
-* Ask someone on Zulip to tell you the username they used; then, create a new pet on their behalf!
+* Ask someone on Slack to tell you the username they used; then, create a new pet on their behalf!
-* **Check your learning**: Send a message to Jacinda / William or another team member with a link to the pet you created!
+* **Check your learning**: Send a DM to Jacinda or a team member with a link to the pet you created!

 For more hints, press '`s`'